project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 # ax.spines['right'].set_visible(False)
 ```

-For a metal like palladium, $U_e \approx 150 \, \rm eV$.
-This suggests that fusion rates for deuterium inside Palladium could be about 30 orders of magnitude larger than for $D_2$ in a gas.
+For a metal like palladium, $U_e$ has been estimated as $U_e \approx 150 \, \rm eV$ ([Huke et al. 2008](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.78.015803) ).
+This suggests that fusion rates for deuterium inside palladium could be about 30 orders of magnitude larger than for $D_2$ in a gas.
+In actuality, screening may be higher, especially when considering special sites in the metal such as defects (see [Kowalska et al. 2023](https://www.mdpi.com/1996-1944/16/18/6255) ).

 ## Next up

-In the next fusion rates notebook, we'll calculate fusion rates more accurately by solving the Schrödinger equation.
+In the next fusion rates notebook, calculate fusion rates using a more accurate method, namely by solving the Schrödinger equation.